MiguelCastillo/bit-bundler/docs/cli/Examples.md

 #### Loading the default config file

-Use this when you are looking to setup all your configuration in a config file.
-Either `.bitbundlerrc.js` or `bitbundlerrc.json`, whichever is found first.
+bit-bundler will automatically try to load `.bitbundler.js` or `.bitbundler.json`.
+If both are present then `.bitbundler.js` will be used.
+The configuration file is optional, so if a configuration file does not exist then only CLI arguments are used.

 ```
-$ bitbundler --config
+$ bitbundler
 ```

 #### Specifying a config file

-If you want to load a particular config file, you can provide a string
+If you want to load a particular config file, you can provide a string to the `--config` option.

 ```
 $ bitbundler --config my-bit-bundler-config.js